EdJoPaTo/website-stalker/README.md

   - url: "https://edjopato.de/robots.txt"
 ```

-There is a bigger [config](https://github.com/EdJoPaTo/website-stalker-example/blob/main/website-stalker.yaml) in my [example repo](https://github.com/EdJoPaTo/website-stalker-example).
+There is a bigger [config](https://github.com/EdJoPaTo/website-stalker-example/blob/main/website-stalker.yaml) in my [example repository](https://github.com/EdJoPaTo/website-stalker-example).
-The example repo is also used by me to detect changes of interesting sites.
+The example repository is also used by me to detect changes of interesting sites.

 ### Global Options